-The City of Logan Biosecurity Plan 2017-2022 (PDF 3498 KB) was adopted by Council on 8 November 2017 and will commence operation from 2 January 2018.
-The Plan will supersede Council's Pest Management Plan 2014-2018 (PDF 1022 KB).
+The City of Logan Biosecurity Plan 2017-2022 (PDF 3498 KB) was adopted by Council on 8 November 2017 and commenced operation from 2 January 2018.
+The Plan superseded Council's Pest Management Plan 2014-2018 (PDF 1022 KB).
 The plan was developed by Council in consultation with key stakeholders and used a risk management approach to prioritise pest species.

 Invasive weeds and pest animals have significant negative impacts on the environment, the economy (particularly tourism and agriculture) and the community, including human health and social amenity.
 The effective management of pests is essential to prevent or minimise impacts on the Logan community, industry and environment.

 The plan guides the management of specific pests in a way that reflects the real needs of the Logan community, environment and industry.
 This will also ensure that resources are not wasted on pests that do not or are unlikely to, have a significant impact on Logan.